gasparian/multithread-file-reader/README.md

 2022/08/21 16:55:23 >>> 4 workers
 2022/08/21 16:55:25 Average elapsed time: 281 ms
 2022/08/21 16:55:25 ---------------------
-2022/08/21 16:55:25 >>> 8 workers
-2022/08/21 16:55:28 Average elapsed time: 277 ms
-2022/08/21 16:55:28 ---------------------
 ...
 ```
 You can reproduce it on your machine by running: `make perftest`.
 Inside this test, 2.5 mln lines with random ids and values are generated and passed to `Ranker`.
 As you can see, we can have *~x3 performance gain* with 4 workers when Go scheduler uses 4 CPUs, compared to a single worker.
 The gain is not so high, and increasing the amount of workers alongside with available CPUs will increase a performance up to certain point.
 You can find more details in `./cmd/perf/main.go`, and see how segment size affects the performance (according to my experiments - 1Mb segment size gives the best result, comparing to larger segment sizes).

-#### Things to improve in the current implementation
- - Increase unittests coverage;
- - Refactor Heap code to make it easier to understand what's going on there;
- - Add a "propper" performance tests experimenting with different files sizes and monitor amount of *allocated memory*/cpu time spent (standard go tools can do this) to identify bottlenecks;
+But **keep in mind**, that `segmentSize` should be chosen based on the file size that you are working with, it will decrease number of segments to be processed, which could speed up the process and will take less memory, since segments pointers kept in the slice in RAM.

 ### Build and test

-Specify your os and arch to Build static binary (except for mac os):
+Specify your os and arch to Build static binary (except for mac):

 ```
 make build GOOS=linux GOARCH=amd64